ringcentral/ringcentral-faq/docs/account.md

 Your developer account is what you used to login https://developer.ringcentral.com/.

 Your sandbox account could be found in "Sandbox Accounts" tab after you logged in https://developer.ringcentral.com/.
 It is normally in the form of a phone number.
+Your sandbox account is used to login to https://service.devtest.ringcentral.com/.

 ### What do RingCentral account and extension mean, respectively?

 In RingCentral API, we often see endpoints like `/restapi/v1.0/account/~/extension/~/...`.
 So what do RingCentral account and extension mean, respectively?

-In RingCentral's terminology, an account normally means a company, an exenstion normally means an user in a company.
-It's by no means official definition but you can get the overall idea.
+In RingCentral's terminology, an account means a company, and an extension often means an user in a company.
+There specialized extensions which are not mapped to specific users including call queues, paging only extensions and others.

 ### Is there any way to get phone number from contact name?